nuradinsultan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change owner to Vincent group to staff
+Change owner of hello to Vincent and group to staff